preranaharish/crypto_ai_agent/README.md

 *   **TogetherAI API:** It uses the TogetherAI API to generate insightful and informative responses.
 *   **CoinAPI:** Used to fetch current cryptocurrency prices.
 *   **Libraries:** We rely on libraries like `requests`, `json`, and `python-dotenv` to make everything work smoothly.

+Store these API Keys in a .env file.